miki151/keeperrl_wiki/Creature/Body/Telepathic.md

 ---
-title: Blind
+title: Telepathic
-permalink: Blind/
+permalink: Telepathic/
 layout: wiki
 ---

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")

-No vision whilst controlling the minion and has a disadvantage in combat.
-All other creatures are effectively invisible.
-This trait can appear as a nurf and can also be given to undead creatures after beheading.

-Blind creatures often see with telepathy, which depends on the enemies having brains.
-Examples are:
+Telepathic creatures can see their enemies from around corners and past barriers but only if they have a brain.

+A few creatures are naturally telepathic.
+Notably:

 	black dragon

-	black naga
+Equipment can be worn on humanoid bodies that grant you telepathy.
+Permanent telepathy potions can be wished for using magic.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")